Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Preliminaries and Formal Definitions

 A (simple) \emph{graph} is a pair $G=(V,E)$ where $V=V(G)$ is the \emph{finite} vertex set and $E=E(G)$ is the edge set -- a set of unordered pairs of vertices $\{u,v\}$, shortly~$uv$.
 For a set $Z\subseteq V(G)$, we denote by $G[Z]$ the subgraph of $G$ induced on the vertices of~$Z$.
 A \emph{subdivision} of an edge $uv$ of a graph $G$ is the operation of replacing $uv$ with a new vertex $x$ and two new edges $ux$ and~$xv$.

-A {\em poset} is a pair $P=(X,\preceq)$ where the binary relation $\preceq$ is an ordering on~$X$.
+A {\em poset} is a pair $P=(X,\le)$ where the binary relation $\leq$ is an ordering on~$X$.
 We represent posets also as special digraphs (directed graphs with ordered edges).
 The \textit{width of a poset} $P$ is the maximum size of an antichain in $P$, i.e., the maximum size of an independent set in the digraph $P$.
+We say that $(x, y) \in X^2$ is a \textit{cover pair} if $x \lneq y$ and there is no $z \in X$ such that $x \lneq z \lneq y$.